-Tourism in Turkey is a significant sector for the national economy focused mostly on a diversity of historical sites and seaside resorts on the Aegean and Mediterranean coasts.
-Turkey is a magnificent country with wealth on which tourism activities relate to the Culture and Tourism Ministry's Republic of Turkey.
+Tourism in Turkey is a significant sector of the national economy focused mostly on a diversity of historical sites and seaside resorts on the Aegean and Mediterranean coasts.
+Turkey is a magnificent country with wealth in which tourism activities relate to the Culture and Tourism Ministry's Republic of Turkey.

 Tourism in Turkey has seen magnificent growth in recent years and has become a popular destination for spa and health care services as well.
 Turkey is a great country with unique history and culture.
 It reflects the many attractions and offers touristic activities on the shores of the Mediterranean and the Aegean Sea.
 In recent years, the country has become popular in health tourism.
 The greatest city in Turkey is Istanbul which was the capital of the Byzantine and Ottoman Empire.
 Hence Istanbul hosts many structures with antiquity.
 Sultan Ahmet Mosque, Hagia Sophia and Topkapi Palace are the best specimens of them.